John H. Cochrane: Main contributions

-That is a standard general equilibrium logic, but many financial economists do not view it as a priority and prefer to explain prices without an ultimate reference to choices of households and firms.
+This is standard general equilibrium logic, but many financial economists do not view it as a priority and prefer to explain prices without an ultimate reference to choices of households and firms.
 Similarly, many macroeconomists choose not to worry about asset prices.

 In this vein, Cochrane's work has been to document some empirical patterns and offer some potential explanations.
-His 1999 Journal of Political Economy, with John Y. Campbell, develops a representative agent model with nonlinear habits that matches the high and volatile risk premium on stocks, the predictability of stock returns, etc. In several articles (1991 The Journal of Finance, 1996 Journal of Political Economy), he develops and tests a "production-based asset pricing model" based on the q-theory of investment.
+A 1999 JPE article he co-authored with John Y. Campbell develops a representative agent model with nonlinear habits that matches the high and volatile risk premium on stocks and the predictability of stock returns.
+In several articles (including one in the Journal of Finance in 1991, and the Journal of Political Economy in 1996), he develops and tests a "production-based asset pricing model" based on the q-theory of investment.

 In two 1992 articles, Cochrane emphasized some features of asset prices which are difficult to account for, such as the predictability of equity returns, and the longterm equity premium.

 His more recent work, with Monika Piazzesi, studies bond markets.
 In particular, in a number of papers, Cochrane and Piazzesi study the predictability of bond returns.
 In recent blog posts and comments, Cochrane tends to focus more on inflation, debt, and the financial impacts brought by COVID-19.
-In a 2021 post called "Inflation, debt, politics, and insurance at Project Syndicate", Cochrane thinks that whether inflation surge is transitory or continuous or not depends on the central banks and government.
-If the government don't respond to inflation with joint fiscal and monetary stabilization policies, inflation will most likely erupt and the economy will be in the shadow of debt and slow economic growth.
+In a 2021 post called "Inflation, debt, politics, and insurance at Project Syndicate", Cochrane thinks that whether inflation surge is transitory or continuous or not depends on central banks and the government.
+If the government doesn't respond to inflation with joint fiscal and monetary stabilization policies, inflation will most likely erupt, and the economy will be in the shadow of debt and slow economic growth.

-Fiscal Theory on the Price Level
+Fiscal Theory of the Price Level

-Cochrane's research from the mid-2010's up through to the present day incorporates a 'Fiscal Theory on the Price Level', or the theory that inflation is affected by more factors than simply the supply of money—a consensus that originally formed around the work of monetarist economist Milton Friedman.
+Cochrane's research from the mid-2010s up through to the present day incorporates a fiscal theory of the price level, or the theory that inflation is affected by more factors than simply the supply of money (a consensus that originally formed around the work of monetarist economist Milton Friedman).

 Cochrane asserts that as governments and central banks accrue more debt, along with the general public losing confidence in that same government to pay the debt back, inflation is adversely affected.
 As long as governments incur debt and are able to pay the debt off in a timely manner, then inflation is not majorly realized in the form of consumer price increases across the board felt by consumers.